 Each week at Sunday Divine Liturgy—and during other special services throughout the year—our children are especially invited to offer the Epistle reading.
 It is always wonderful to hear the voices of our children in Church, and this is a meaningful way to engage our beautiful liturgical services.

-This vital ministry is the backbone of our youth education and enrichment activities, offering our children (grades K – 12) classroom sessions each Sunday following Holy Communion (right now, we run both in-person and remote classes).
+This vital ministry is the backbone of our youth education and enrichment activities, offering our children (grades K – 12) classroom sessions each Sunday following Holy Communion.
 Through discussions, activities and projects, our youth learn about their Orthodox Faith, while building life-long friendships along the way.
 Class sessions last approximately 45 minutes and are led by dedicated, well-informed volunteer teachers and mentors.
 Special yearly events include the Nativity Pageant, Holy Friday Youth Retreat and Saint John Chrysostom Oratorical Festival.